KDE/documentation-develop-kde-org/content/hig/_index.md

 a set of recommendations for producing beautiful, usable, and consistent user interfaces for convergent desktop and mobile applications and workspace widgets.
-Their aim is to improve the experience for users by making application and widget interfaces more consistent, intuitive and learnable.
+Their aim is to improve the experience for users by making application and widget interfaces more consistent, intuitive, and learnable.

 ![Simple by default, powerful when needed.](/hig/HIGDesignVisionFullBleed.png)